tomhendra/courses/19-testing-javascript/README.md

 - Note we also used the `--ignore-path` flag which is supported by Prettier too.

 ### 3.6.
 Configure Prettier

+1. Prettier is a pretty opinionated tool, but it does allow for some customization.
+In this lesson we’ll check out the prettier playground and see what options we want to enable in our project’s `.prettierrc` file.
+2. After adding in our custom configuration, we’ll create a `.prettierignore` file so that you can avoid formatting any files generated within the project such as node_modules or a build folder.

 - Prettier has a [playground](https://prettier.io/playground/) where we can play around with a bunch of settings.
 - We can copy the JSON config and paste into a `.prettierrc` file, for example: